 Below, you will see the full Terms & Conditions version, including all acceptance messages, title, and text.
 To change in which language you’re viewing the version, use the Language dropdown menu in the top right corner of the Terms and Conditions.

 Assigning and Unassigning Terms & Conditions to Subdomains

 You can assign Terms & Conditions to specific subdomains, meaning that one domain can have a different Terms & Conditions than a different domain.
 This is useful if your subdomains are populated by branches that are divided by users in different offices, countries, regions, etc. and therefore need to agree to different Terms & Conditions in order to use the platform.

 After you’ve created Terms & Conditions, find them in the list on the main Terms & Conditions Management page.
-In the Multidomain Clients column for each policy, you will see how many domains have been assigned to those Terms & Conditions.
-Press the item in that column to manage which clients are assigned to that policy.
+In the Extended Enterprise Clients column for each Terms and Conditions, you will see how many domains have been assigned to those Terms & Conditions.
+Press the item in that column to manage which clients are assigned to those Terms and Conditions.
 Please remember that you cannot assign any clients to the default Terms & Conditions, as this serves as the fallback content in case any clients are not assigned to specific Terms & Conditions.

-When you press the icon in the Multidomain Clients row of the policy, you will be redirected to the Assigned To tab of the Terms & Conditions edit area.
+When you press the icon in the Extended Enterprise Clients row of the Terms and Conditions, you will be redirected to the Assigned To tab of the Terms & Conditions edit area.
 You can also access this area by pressing the ellipsis icon in a Terms & Conditions row, then pressing the Edit item from the dropdown menu.

 In the Assigned To tab, press the global plus button in the top right corner to assign domains to the Terms & Conditions.
 In the slideout panel, flag the clients that you want to assign to this Terms & Conditions.
 By assigning these clients to this content, all users in these subdomains must accept these Terms & Conditions upon their next log into the platform.